lowRISC/opentitan/doc/ug/getting_started_fpga.md

 title: "Getting started on FPGAs"
 ---

-Do you want to try out the lowRISC chip designs, but don't have a couple thousand or million dollars ready for an ASIC tapeout?
+Do you want to try out OpenTitan, but don't have a couple thousand or million dollars ready for an ASIC tapeout?
-Running lowRISC designs on an FPGA board can be the answer!
+Running OpenTitan on an FPGA board can be the answer!

 <!-- TODO: Switch all calls to fusesoc and the Verilated system to refer to Meson, once it supports fusesoc. -->

 ## Prerequisites

-To use the lowRISC Comportable designs on an FPGA you need two things:
+To use the OpenTitan on an FPGA you need two things:

 * A supported FPGA board
 * A tool from the FPGA vendor